Mar 27, 2019

 Some ways to build a positive footprint include participating in professional group forums, maintaining a blog about their interests, and posting schoolwork that they're proud of.
 Teens can use websites like SoundCloud to upload musical projects or About.Me to feature their best work online.

-Use this as a way to show them that their digital footprint is very real, even for those who use the internet casually.
-This activity is not meant to scare them, rather, to show them how transparent the internet is — if they've bullied someone online, or written a nasty blog post, you — and millions of other people — will be able to find it.
-Parental control software is a great tool to help parents monitor the social networks and internet destinations that their children use.
+Use this as a way to show them that their digital footprint is very real, even for those who use the Internet casually.
+This activity is not meant to scare them, rather, to show them how transparent the Internet is — if they've participated in cyberbullying or written a nasty blog post, you — and millions of other people — will be able to find it.
+Parental control software is a great tool to help parents monitor the social networks and Internet destinations that their children use.